-Katherine has been a guest leader with the Manchester Camerata, the Scottish Chamber Orchestra and Royal Scottish National Orchestra and has performed solo concertos with the City of London Sinfonia, the National Symphony Orchestra of Ireland and RTÉ Concert Orchestra.
+Katherine has been a guest leader with the Manchester Camerata, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra and will perform in that role with the City of Birmingham Symphony Orchestra for several projects this year.
+She has also been guest soloist with the RTE National Symphony Orchestra and Concert Orchestra.

-She plays a Jean Baptiste Vuillaume violin (1874) and her bows are by the Irish maker Gary Leahy.
+She is currently a Professor at the CIT Cork School of Music and the Irish World Academy of Music.
+She plays a Grancino violin and her bows are by Irish maker Gary Leahy.

 Adrian Petcu has lived in Cork since 1978 and is now Senior Lecturer at Cork School of Music.
 His performing activities in his native Romania included solo, chamber music and concerto appearances and also membership of various prestigious orchestras with whom he toured Europe, Australia and New Zealand.
 Before coming to Ireland, he held a teaching position at Music Lyceum, Bucharest, tutoring students of recognized international standard.
 Here with the Lyceum Chamber Orchestra, of which he was founder and coach, he was awarded the Gold Medal at the International Competition, Poland 1978.

 His musical activities in Ireland are equally wide – solo violin and viola appearances with orchestras, duo recitals, chamber music performances and recordings.
 With such groups as Jupiter Ensemble, D Amici Flute Quartet, Arum Ensemble he gave recitals throughout Ireland and as a member of the Crawford Piano Trio he consistently championed works by contemporary Irish composers and performed throughout Europe, USA and Japan.
 Their recording on Altarus Label of Philip Martin’s Serendipity, based on seven paintings in the Crawford Gallery, Cork, was critically praised.